-The Malumfashi project consist of remedial structural and non-structural developments that include civil works and vegetative development.
-The proposed ground intervention will address, prevent and reverse land degradation for the long-term and will involve rehabilitation and reconstruction of the stormwater drainage area.
-The rehabilitation and reconstruction activities will involve civil works as well as bioengineering restoration and will result in disruptions in the physical environment, habitat, pests and cause inland river siltation as well as involuntary resettlement thereby triggering the relevant World Bank Safeguard Policies.
+Tudun Wada/Mabera is a high density fully developed residential area without adequate roads and drainages.
+Presently most of the township roads are unpaved and there are large areas of barrenland.
+The Tudun Wada/Mabera project consist of remedial structural and non-structural developments that include civil works and vegetative development.
+The proposed ground intervention will address, prevent and reverse the flooding and land degradation at the project site for the long-term and will involve construction/rehabilitation of the stormwater drainage systems.
+The construction/rehabilitation activities will involve civil works as well as bioengineering restoration and will result in disruptions in the physical environment, habitat, and cause river siltation as well as involuntary resettlement thereby triggering the relevant World Bank Safeguard Policies.